Rootkitsmm-zz/OpenVpn-Pool-Overflow/README.md

 NdisReadConfiguration manual:
 https://msdn.microsoft.com/en-us/library/windows/hardware/ff564511(v=vs.85).aspx
 ```
 Note that NDIS does not validate values that a driver reads from the registry.
-The caller of NdisReadConfiguration must therefore not make any assumptions about such values and must validate each value read from the registry.
-If the caller determines that a value is out of bounds, it should use a default value instead.
+The caller of NdisReadConfiguration must therefore not make any assumptions about
+such values and must validate each value read from the registry.If the caller
+determines that a value is out of bounds, it should use a default value instead.
 ```
 tap0901.sys (IDA-Pro output ) :